varocketry/guitar-mastery-hub/public/lessons/lesson_032_chord_construction_harmonic_function.md

 **Revelation 2: Progressions Aren't Random—They Follow Functional Patterns**

 **John Legend:** *"Why does I-V-vi-IV work in a thousand pop songs?
 Because it follows functional harmony.
-I (home) Ã¢â€ ' V (tension) Ã¢â€ ' vi (minor contrast) Ã¢â€ ' IV (pre-dominant) Ã¢â€ ' back to I (resolution).
+I (home) →' V (tension) →' vi (minor contrast) →' IV (pre-dominant) →' back to I (resolution).
 It's not magic.
 It's harmonic function.
 Once you understand function, you can create progressions that work every time."*

 **The truth about "good progressions":**
 - Not: Certain chords just "sound good" together